opengeogroep/AERIUS-QGIS-plugins/ImaerReader/help/source/usage.rst

 Press OK to start importing.

-In case of large files, QGIS might freeze for a while.
-Just be patient and wait for your layer to appear on the map.
-The plugin automatically zooms in to your data extent.
+A progress bar on the top of your screen shows you the file is being processed.
+It also provides a ``cancel`` button to quit the process while reading.
+When finished reading (or cancelled), the plugin automatically zooms in to your data extent.

+For hexagon layers, a legend will be automatically applied to your layer.
+It will use the first non NULL column in the attribute table to style your feature.
+You can change this in the Layer Style editor by picking another column.

 Saving your data
 ----------------